 Born in St. Louis, Lucy Ferriss has lived on both coasts, in the middle, and abroad.
 She is the author of nine books, mostly fiction.
 Her novel The Lost Daughter was published in February 2012 and is a Book-of-the-Month pick.
 Her memoir Unveiling the Prophet: The Misadventures of a Reluctant Debutante was called Best Book of the Year by the Riverfront Times; her novel Nerves of the Heart was a finalist in the Peter Taylor Prize competition; her collection Leaving the Neighborhood and Other Stories was the 2000 winner of the Mid-List First Series Award.
 Other short fiction and essays have appeared most recently in the New York Times, Missouri Review, Shenandoah, Michigan Quarterly Review, and Georgia Review, and have received recognition from the National Endowment for the Arts, the Faulkner Society, the Fulbright Commission, and the George Bennett Fund, among others, She received her Ph.D. from Tufts University and currently lives with Don Moon in the Berkshires and in Connecticut, where she is Writer-in-Residence at Trinity College.
 She has two strong sons and abiding passions for music, politics, travel, tennis, and wilderness.
-She has a historical novel, The Woman Who Bought the Sky, on deck, and is working on a new novel, tentatively titled Honor.
+Her new novel, Dishonor, based on two disparate experiences—a passing acquaintance with college squash and a research trip to the Pashtun area of Pakistan—will be out next year.
+She has a historical novel, The Woman Who Bought the Sky, on deck.

 To read excerpts from Lucy's new work, click here.